-The Interpreter (www.lowyinterpreter.org) (the Site) is published by the Lowy Institute for International Policy (the “Institute”).
+The Interpreter (http://www.lowyinterpreter.org/) the Site is published by the Lowy Institute for International Policy (the “Institute”).
 It publishes daily commentary and analysis on international events for a global online audience.

-These terms govern your use of the Site and by using the Site, you are agreeing to be bound by them.
+These terms govern your use of the Site and by using the Site, you are agreeing to be bound by them (including the content supply terms in part 2 of these terms in the event that you submit, or agree with the Institute to prepare, content for the Site).
 The Institute may vary these terms from time to time, so you should check them regularly.
-If any provision of these terms is held void, unenforceable or illegal, that that provision will be severed, and the remaining provisions will have full force and effect.
+Unless explicitly stated otherwise, all content on the Site and any new features or functionality that enhance the Site shall be subject to these terms.
+If any provision of these terms is held void, unenforceable or illegal, that provision will be severed, and the remaining provisions will have full force and effect.

 You may download and view content or print a copy of material on this Site for personal, non-commercial use provided you do not modify the content in any way (including any copyright notice).

-You must not, without our express written permission or as otherwise permitted by applicable copyright legislation:
+You must not, without the Institute's express written permission or as otherwise permitted by applicable copyright legislation:

-- otherwise copy, use, reproduce, adapt, store in a retrieval system, transmit, print, display, perform, publish or create derivative works from any part of the content or design of this Site;
+- otherwise copy, use, reproduce, adapt, store in a retrieval system, transmit, print, display, perform, publish or create derivative works from any part of the content or design of this Site (Republish);

 - cause any of the content of the Site to be framed or embedded in another website; or